What Are Architectural Fabrics?

 “Fabric” is most commonly used to refer to either a cloth or other material produced by weaving fibers together for strength, or in structural terms referring to the materials used in walls, floors or the roof of a building.

 When we refer to Architectural Fabrics, we actually combine both terms – using a woven polymer fabric coated or laminated with a synthetic material layer to form a membrane.
 The membrane is then tensioned over a steel frame to produced roofing, umbrella canopies, facades, interior cladding or art installation pieces.

 The advantages of tensile membrane structures created with woven polymer fabrics instead of traditional building materials such as steel, slate or aluminum are:

-- Translucent – they allow natural light to filter through the materiel
+- Translucent – they allow natural light to filter through the material.

-- Aesthetic – tensioned membranes from beautiful curved surfaces allowing architects and designers free range to create unique structures
+- Aesthetic – tensioned membranes form beautiful curved surfaces allowing architects and designers free range to create unique structures.

 What Fabrics Are Used In Tensile Membrane Structures?

 MakMax Australia uses only the very best fabrics for our tensile membrane structures, sourced directly from some of the world’s best fabric manufacturers.
 Expert knowledge, continued research and development and in-house fabrication of our projects ensure your fabric structure or tensile membrane project is delivered beyond your expectations.

 The most common architectural fabrics used in MakMax tensile membrane structures are:

 - Vinyl-coated polyester – a polyester base material laminated or coated with polyvinyl chloride (PVC)